galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Rdata_tutorial.md

 >   >      * "File with .Rdata content details": file of **`RData binary file reader`**
 >   >      * "Select which attribute(s) you want to extract": select everything but "trend"
 >   >      * ⚠️ Please note that the tool `RData parser` creates separated files, each of them containing one column.
 The file with the "TREND" header can be let aside as we don't need it for what will follow.
->   > * Search for the tool `Coller deux jeux de données l'un à côté de l'autre` to create a file comporting all the data     required with the following parameters:
+>   > * Search for the tool `Paste two files side by side` to create a file comporting all the data required with the following parameters:
->   >      * "Coller":  outut from **RData parser** headed with "SPECIES"
+>   >      * "paste":  outut from **RData parser** headed with "SPECIES"
->   >      * "et": output from **RData parser** with headed with "SITE"
+>   >      * "and": output from **RData parser** with headed with "SITE"
->   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` as many times as there are separated files in order to create a final dataset with all the columns.
+>   >      * Repeat `Paste two files side by side` as many times as there are separated files in order to create a final dataset with all the columns.
 First you must paste 2 columns together, then you must paste this last file with a third column and do this action again and again until your final file countains all the columns.
->   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` pasting the file containing 2 columns with the one headed by "YEAR".
+>   >      * Repeat `Paste two files side by side` pasting the file containing 2 columns with the one headed by "YEAR".
->   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` pasting the file containing 3 columns with the one headed by "MONTH".
+>   >      * Repeat `Paste two files side by side` pasting the file containing 3 columns with the one headed by "MONTH".
->   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` pasting the file containing 4 columns with the one headed by "DAY".
+>   >      * Repeat `Paste two files side by side` pasting the file containing 4 columns with the one headed by "DAY".
->   >      * Repeat `Coller deux jeux de données l'un à côté de l'autre` pasting the file containing 5 columns with the one headed by "COUNT".
+>   >      * Repeat `Paste two files side by side` pasting the file containing 5 columns with the one headed by "COUNT".
 >   >
 >   > {: .comment}

 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
 In which specific case do you have to proceed to a particular set of actions on your dataset in order to be able to use it ?
 >    > 2.
-Why do you need to use `Coller deux jeux de données l'un à côté de l'autre`?
+Why do you need to use `Paste two files side by side`?
 >    >
 >    >    <details>
 >    >    <summary>Click to view answers</summary>